djienne/ASTER_HFT_Market_Making/README.md

-# ASTER DEX Simple High Frequency Market Making strategy with Python
+# Aster Finance DEX Simple High Frequency Market Making strategy with Python

-A simple Python high frequency market making bot for Aster DEX using websockets and Rest API calls.
+A simple Python high frequency market making bot for the Aster Finance DEX platform using websockets and Rest API calls.

-Referral link to support this work: [https://www.asterdex.com/en/referral/164f81](https://www.asterdex.com/en/referral/164f81) .\
+Referral link to support this work: [https://www.asterdex.com/en/referral/164f81](https://www.asterdex.com/en/referral/164f81) .
 Earn 10% rebate on fees (I put maximum for you).

 **How it works**: The bot performs "ping-pong" trading by placing buy and sell limit orders around the current market mid-price using a fraction of your available capital in the perpetual futures account.
 When one order fills (with a significant amount), it immediately places a new order on the opposite side to capture the spread.